Cricket Australia

-Cricket Australia (CA) is a company which operates professional and amateur cricket competitions and teams in Australia.
-It was originally formed in 1905 as the 'Australian Board of Control for International Cricket'.
-It is incorporated, with member’s liability limited by guarantee.
+Cricket Australia (CA) is a company which operates some professional and amateur cricket competitions and teams in Australia.
+It had its origins in the 'Australian Board of Control for International Cricket', formed in 1905.
+The company was incorporated in 1982, with members' liability limited by guarantee.

-Cricket Australia operates the men’s Australia national cricket team, Australia women's national cricket team and Australia national under-19 cricket team, Australia A cricket team, along with other national-level teams (such as Indigenous, disability or over-age teams) in conjunction with the relevant organisations.
-It also organises and hosts Test matches, one day internationals and T20 internationals in association with other national cricket organisations, and schedules home international fixtures.
+It operates its men's Australia national cricket team, Australia women's national cricket team and Australia national under-19 cricket team, Australia A cricket team, along with other national-level teams (such as Indigenous, disability or over-age teams) in conjunction with the relevant organisations.
+It also organises and hosts Test matches, One-Day Internationals and Twenty20 Internationals in association with other national cricket organisations, and schedules home international fixtures.

-Background
+It deals with the Australian Cricketers' Association regarding player's rights, pay and work agreements and welfare requirements.

+Membership and governance

-Cricket Australia is an administrative organisation responsible for cricket in Australia.
-Cricket Australia has six member organisations that represent each of the Australian states.
-These organisations are:
+Cricket Australia has six member organisations: